aaronbloomfield/ics/hws/hw-paranoia.md

 ### Submission Template

 Obviously reformat this in your word processor of choice.
 The file to be submitted **MUST BE A PDF DOCUMENT**.
 Please name it `paranoia.pdf`.
-The page must be exactly three pages long, and each case must be on a separate page.
+The page must be exactly three pages long, and **each case must be on a separate page**.
 The case that you come up with must be on page three.
 This is all to facilitate grading -- the document is going to be split by pages, and each page will be graded separately.

 ```
 1. (name_of_example)